 - Student-Faculty Publications

-All applicants to the Basic & Biomedical Sciences division are required to apply electronically.
-The link can be found here, https://app.applyyourself.com/?id=umass-med
+All applicants to the Basic & Biomedical Sciences division are required to apply electronically: https://app.applyyourself.com/?id=umass-med

-The application fee is $80.
-The fee can be paid by credit card or electronic check.
+The fee is $80 and can be paid by credit card or electronic check.

 The institutional code for UMass Medical School is 3936.
 There is no department code needed for applications to the Basic & Biomedical Sciences division.

-Recommenders must use the online recommendation form contained within the online application.
+Yes, recommenders must use the form provided with the online application.

-All applicants made admission offers to the Basic & Biomedical Sciences division are offered financial support which includes an annual stipend, waiver of tuition and fees, and health, dental and disability coverage.
+All students are offered financial support, which includes an annual stipend, waiver of tuition and fees, as well as coverage for health and dental insurance.

-Because of the tremendous commitment required to excel in doctoral studies and the financial support provided by the Graduate School, it is expected that enrolled students will devote their full energies toward their academic and research work.
-Occasionally, there are opportunities for enrolled students (though not international students because of visa restrictions) to work up to 10 hours weekly in a job on campus.
+It is expected that enrolled students will devote their full energies toward their academic and research work.
+However, there are occasional opportunities for students, although not international students because of visa restrictions, to work up to 10 hours weekly in a job on campus.